sav-che/TL-2/Authors/Sprague, Thomas Archibald {std. Sprague}.md

-> [!cite] BHL link: this entry starts at [page 798](https://www.biodiversitylibrary.org/item/104077#page/812/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 798](https://www.biodiversitylibrary.org/page/33333937) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Sprague, Thomas Archibald (1877-1958), British botanist; B.Sc.
 Edinburgh 1898, D. Sc. ib.
 1927; at the Royal Botanic Gardens, Kew 1900-1945, deputy keeper of the herbarium 1930-1945; travelled and collected with H.W.
-Dowding in Venezuela and Columbia 1898-1899, in the Canary Islands 1913; rapporteur-général for botanical nomenclature 1935-1947. (*Sprague*).
+Dowding in Venezuela and Columbia 1898-1899, in the Canary Islands 1913; rapporteur-général for botanical nomenclature 1935-1947.
+**Abbreviated name**: *Sprague*

 #### Herbarium and types